Cozy living room with a wooden dining table and chairs, surrounded by potted plants.

 4. Layer texture, not clutter

-Biophilic styling feels rich because it mixes visible grain, woven fibres, stone looks, soft upholstery and greenery without becoming busy.
+Biophilic styling feels rich because it mixes visible grain, woven fibres, stone-look surfaces, soft upholstery and greenery without becoming busy.

-A few well-placed plants usually work better than too many small ones.
-Use one floor plant, one shelf plant and one table accent to frame a zone.
+A few well-placed plants usually work better than lots of small ones.
+One floor plant, one shelf plant and one table accent can frame a zone without taking over the room.
+Plants are a styling layer here, not something we stock — pair whatever greenery you choose with the furniture that gives it a natural home.

 6. Keep the room emotionally calm